Masendeffekt/gls-wp/README.txt

 == Description ==

-This plugin will enable GLS Shipping method for your website.
+This plugin seamlessly integrates GLS Shipping into your website, supporting both global shipping methods and custom Shipping Zones.
+It includes features for generating shipping labels and bulk label creation, streamlining your shipping process.

 ## Introduction ##

 This WooCommerce shipping plugin integrates with GLS Group to provide direct shipping capabilities within your WooCommerce store.
 This plugin uses external services to handle shipping processes and tracking effectively.

+## Supported Countries ##
+- Croatia
+- Czech Republic
+- Hungary
+- Romania
+- Slovenia
+- Slovakia
+- Serbia

 ## External Services ##
 This plugin makes use of the following third-party services: